Musée Rodin

 Crowd indicator

-Mornings offer the quietest gallery experience, while sunny afternoons draw larger crowds to the sculpture garden.
+Mornings offer the calmest gallery experience, while sunny afternoons draw peak crowds to the sculpture garden.

 When to go?